kaneshin-archive/go-benchmark/README.md

 # Go Benchmark

-This repository is contined results of the benchmarkable package.
+This repository is contained results of the benchmarkable package.

 ## Check It Out!